FueledByLemons/MyFirstApp/README.md

 # MyFirstApp

-Trying to familiarize myself with the Andriod API.
+Trying to familiarize myself with the Android API.
 Started during summer 2016.